Topical Steroid Withdrawal (TSW)

 Topical is a medical term that means ‘applied directly to the skin’.
 Steroids are natural hormones produced in the body, which can also be made synthetically as medicines.
 There are two sorts of steroid: corticosteroids that reduce inflammation, and anabolic steroids that increase muscle mass.
 Topical Steroids (TS) contain corticosteroids and are used to treat many different inflammatory skin conditions including eczema.

-Some people can control their eczema by careful skin care, using emollients and avoiding irritants and other things that can trigger eczema.
+Some people are able to control their eczema by careful skin care, using emollients and avoiding irritants and other things that can trigger eczema.
 If the eczema flares up despite these measures, NHS guidance recommends TS as the next step in treatment.
-TS are prescribed by healthcare professionals, although milder forms – such as hydrocortisone – can be purchased from pharmacies.
 TS are used to treat or prevent flare-ups, but are not a cure for eczema.
 For more information about TS, see our webpage here.

 Are all topical steroids the same?